InsightDI/BackMeUpBIAD/Lab1.md

 ### Lab1 Module 2 Bonus Exercise 3

-Modify the bot to respond “Hello, it’s nice to meet you” when the user types “hello”, but only the first time the user types “hello”.
+Modify the bot to respond “Hello, it’s nice to meet you.” when the user types “hello”, but only the first time the user types “hello”.
 Double bonus if you have it include the user's name if provided in the previous bonus exercise.

 ## Module 3: Create a Knowledge Base in Azure